European History: Modern Russian and Soviet history, totalitarianism, Cold War Europe

 Additionally, with the National Parks Service and the Gulag Museum in Perm, Russia, Dr. Barnes was historical consultant for a traveling museum exhibit on the history of the Gulag.
 Working with the Center for History and New Media, Dr. Barnes built a website on the history of the Gulag.
 Information on both these projects can be found at Gulag: Many Days, Many Lives.

-Dr. Barnes is presently working on a new book tentatively titled The Wives’ Gulag: The Akmolinsk Camp for Wives of Traitors to the Motherland.
-The book traces women’s lives in a camp for elite women during the height of Stalin’s Great Terror.
-Barnes is also presently writing about representations of the Gulag in the visual arts.
+Dr. Barnes spent four months in the winter of 2012-2013 completing research in Russia and Kazakhstan for his new book titled The Wives’ Gulag: The Akmolinsk Camp for Wives of Traitors to the Motherland.
+The book will trace women’s lives in a camp for elite women during the height of Stalin’s Great Terror.

 Death and Redemption: The Gulag and the Shaping of Soviet Society, Princeton University Press, 2011.